saibotsivad/ajv-openapi-compile/README.md

 if (!valid) console.log(validate.errors)
 ```

-If you don't know the fully-resolved schema id, you can use the `getSchemaId` to get it, or `getSchema` to get the validation function directly.
+If you don't know the fully-resolved schema id, you can use the `getId` to get it, or `getSchema` to get the validation function directly.
 These functions will resolve all `$ref` paths to get to the actual schema id/function.

 For example, given a definition like this: